Investigation of Investment Casting Pattern Using Fused Deposition Modeling

 Abstract

 In today's economic climate, various organizations fight with decreasing sales and increasing costs.
-However, industries that have implemented the process of investment casting are one of the ways of manufacturing complex metallic parts at a low cost.
-High tooling costs and long manufacturing time are associated with the metal molds production for producing investment casting wax (sacrificial) patterns.
-It leads to a problem with cost justification for personalized single casting or production of small lots.
-The present study evaluates the suitability of the fused deposition modeling (FDM) fabricated pattern for investment casting.
+However, industries that have implemented the process of investment casting have found it to be an effective method for manufacturing complex metallic parts at a low cost.
+High tooling costs and long manufacturing time are associated with the metal mold production for producing investment casting wax (sacrificial) patterns.
+It leads to a problem in cost justification for personalized single castings or the production of small lots.
+The present study evaluates the suitability of Fused Deposition Modeling (FDM)-fabricated patterns for investment casting.
 For this, a case study on a part was also conducted to collect experimental data regarding the process.
 A trial component was fabricated in an FDM machine and then cast by the investment method.
-This research resulted in reduced process time and cost for the small and medium size of the batch.
+This research demonstrated reduced process time and cost for small- and medium-sized batches.

 Downloads